World Schools Debating Championships: History

 All debates in the championship are in English.
 This is for practical reasons, but it means that many teams debate in what is for them a foreign language.
 This has not stopped a number of these teams being very successful.
-China and India have won one world title each.
+India has secured two world titles, whereas China has claimed one.
 Pakistan and Sri Lanka have reached the Grand Final; while the Philippines, Argentina, Peru, Greece and Israel have all reached the semi-finals.
 Special awards have been introduced for the highest-ranked teams made-up of English-as-a-second-language (ESL) and English-as-a-foreign-language (EFL) speakers.

 To show that debate is universal, hosts in non-English-speaking nations have often showcased demonstration (non-competition) debates in their own language during the championships.
 A notable example was in Lima in 2003, where the teams from Argentina and Peru gave a demonstration debate in Spanish (but in the World Schools style) in the Congress of Peru chamber.

 Due to the global COVID-19 pandemic, the championship which was due to be held in Mexico City in 2020 was switched to being an Online World Schools Debating Championship, with all the debates conducted through Zoom.
-The 2021 championship was held online as well, being hosted by Macau.
-For the same reasons, the 2022 edition of the championship, hosted by the Netherlands, had to be held online.
+The 2021 championship hosted by Macau and the 2022 championship hosted by the Netherlands were also conducted online.
+In 2023, the championship resumed in person in Hanoi.

 Format

 World Schools Debating Championship debates use a special format known as 'World Schools Style Debating'.
-This is a combination of the British Parliamentary and Australian formats, designed to meet the needs of the tournament.
+This is a combination of the Asian Parliamentary and Australian formats, designed to meet the needs of the tournament.
 Each debate comprises a total of eight speeches delivered by two three-member teams (the Proposition and the Opposition).
 Each speaker delivers an eight-minute speech; then both teams deliver a "reply speech" lasting four minutes, with the last word being reserved for the Proposition.
 Between the end of the first and the beginning of the last minute of an eight-minute speech, the opposing party may offer "points of information".
 The speaker may refuse these, but should take at least one or two points during his or her speech.

 The style of debate was originally a compromise and not used apart from the championship.
-However, the style has since been embraced by many countries for their national competitions, including Australia, Argentina, Bahrain, Bangladesh, Germany, Greece, Indonesia, Israel, Lithuania, New Zealand, Pakistan, South Africa, Slovenia, Singapore, South Korea, Sri Lanka and Wales.
+However, the style has since been embraced by many countries for their national competitions, including Argentina, Australia, Bahrain, Bangladesh, Germany, Greece, Indonesia, Israel, Lithuania, New Zealand, Nigeria, Pakistan, Singapore, Slovenia, South Africa, South Korea, Sri Lanka and Wales.